 We do not force compliance through the earning of snacks, checkmarks, behavior charts, stickers, access to favorite toys, activities or similar.
 We completely reject aversion therapy (punishment) for any situation, including withholding attention or affection, favored foods, activities or objects.
 We don’t train human beings like pigeons, chickens or dogs.

 Regarding ABA aversion therapy – We are appalled and horrified that the Association for Behavior Analysis International (ABAI) chooses to condone painful electric shock aversion therapy at the Judge Rotenberg Center, which the United Nations Special Rapporteur on Torture has condemned.
 It is disturbing to us that BCAB allows for the “ethical” use of punishment.
 (See section 4.08 in the Professional and Ethical Compliance Code for Behavior Analysts.)

 We do not force-feed children, patients with dementia, or those with other neurological or cognitive decline or injury.
-Compulsory-feeding is abusive and traumatic, and poses significant physical, emotional and psychological risk.
+Compulsory-feeding is abusive and traumatic and poses significant physical, emotional and psychological risks.

 We do not suppress stimming or echolalia, force eye-contact, or require “whole body listening.”
 We do not steal childhoods from children via 20–40 hours of ABA per week.
 Autistic and other neurodivergent children deserve unstructured free time, just the same as neurotypical children.

 We presume competence in every client and patient.
 We speak and interact with disabled and / or non-verbal people the same as any other clients and patients we serve.
 We accept all forms of communication and we do not presume that every person will be, or even wants to be verbal.

 Research (See 2019 Department of Defense full report on ABA at bottom of page):